A Typical Week at Epicodus

 Most class days, you'll practice pair programming: two people sharing one computer, taking turns who uses the keyboard and mouse.
 By working together, you catch each other's mistakes, teach each other new skills, and come up with ideas together neither of you would have had alone.
 Pairing is increasingly used by tech companies (like Facebook and Square), and we've found that pair programming helps you learn faster, too.

 The role of teachers is mostly to help you when you're stuck or don't understand something.
 When you have a question, you'll start by working with your pair to figure out the answer.
 If the two of you can't figure out the answer, you'll ask another pair of students.
 If you still can't figure out the answer, that's when the teachers come into play.
 Answering each other’s questions is one of the best ways to learn.
 Furthermore, minimizing your reliance on your teachers will help you grow your own problem-solving abilities very quickly.
+Since our teachers are Epicodus alumni themselves, they've experienced the same struggles you will, and know how best to help you through them.

 Every Wednesday we bring in a lunch speaker from a local tech company.